Simple 3-Step Brightening Routine for Beginners

 • Using too many products too soon

-• Picking at skin or popping pimples (causes post-inflammatory hyperpigmentation)
+• Picking at skin or popping pimples (causes dark marks from healed breakouts)

 Common Mistakes Beginners Make

-"I'm not going outside" isn't an excuse.
-UV rays penetrate windows.
+"I am not going outside" is not an excuse — UV rays penetrate windows.
 One day without SPF can create new dark spots that take weeks to fade.
-Sunscreen is the #1 anti-dark spot product.

-Many beginners quit at week 3-4 because they don't see dramatic results.
-Significant visible brightening happens at week 6-8.
-Trust the process and stay consistent.
+Many beginners quit at week 3-4 because they do not see dramatic results.
+Significant visible brightening happens at weeks 6-8.

 Adapting the Routine for Different Skin Types